Scouting and Guiding in Gibraltar: History

 In 2008, to celebrate the 100th anniversary of the formation of Scouting in Gibraltar, the Gibraltar Parliament passed a motion conferring Freedom of the City of Gibraltar on The Scout Association (Gibraltar Branch).

 Program

-The Gibraltar Scout Promise and Law, as well as other Scouting requirements, closely follow that of the UK.
+The Gibraltar Scout Promise and Law, as well as other Scouting requirements, closely follow those of the UK.
 Although the program activities are taken from the British system, Gibraltar Scouting is geared to the local way of life.
 Training for Wood Badge and leader training are conducted with the help of British and nearby affiliated Scout associations.
+The Policy, Organisation and Rules (POR) applicable in the UK also apply in Gibraltar.
 Gibraltar Scouts participate in numerous camps and events in Gibraltar as well as throughout the UK and southern Spain.

 Girlguiding Gibraltar

 Girlguiding Gibraltar (formerly Gibraltar Girl Guide Association) is a Guiding organization in Gibraltar.
 It is one of the nine branch associations of Girlguiding UK.
 It is represented by Girlguiding UK at World Association of Girl Guides and Girl Scouts (WAGGGS) level and Girlguiding UK's Chief Guide is also Chief Guide for Girlguiding Gibraltar.
 The program is a modified form of Guiding in the United Kingdom, adapted to suit local conditions, with the same promise, and Rainbow, Brownie, Guide and Ranger groups.